code-infected/AES-image-Encryption/README.md

 # Image Encryption using AES

-Image Encryption using AES is a project that demonstrates how to encrypt and decrypt images using the AES (Advanced Encryption Standard) algorithm in Python.
+This is a Python script that demonstrates image encryption and decryption using the AES (Advanced Encryption Standard) algorithm.

 ## Features

-- Encrypt image files using AES encryption.
+- Encrypt an image file using AES encryption.
-- Decrypt AES-encrypted image files.
+- Decrypt an AES-encrypted image file.
 - Command-line interface (CLI) for easy interaction.
 - Uses the `cryptography` library for AES encryption.